JordanTejadaGit/Calgary-Datasets/README.md

 ## What can it do?
 Able to show current data of traffic incidents, traffic cameras, crime stats, and building permits within Calgary.
 ## How was it made?
-HTML and CSSS while using xml to grab json files from https://data.calgary.ca/browse?sortBy=newest.
+HTML and CSS while using xml to grab json files from https://data.calgary.ca/browse?sortBy=newest.
 JavaScript to output the data to the front-end
 ## How to use it?
 Pick a dataset to use then start filtering data.
 Example: